fjemi/yaml-testing-framework/README.md

 <details>
 <summary><h2>Cast Arguments and Output</h2></summary><br>

 Arguments can be converted to other data type before passing the arguments to the function we wish to test.
 Similarly, the output from functions can be converted prior to processing assertions.
 Also, we can perform any number of conversions on the arguments or output.

 <h3>Schema</h3>

 Casts are defined in YAML files as a list of objects under the keys `cast_arguments` and `cast_output`, or at the assertion level under the `cast_output` key.
 The following fields make up a cast object:
 - `caster`: A function or object to cast the value (arguments/output) to.
 - `field`: Dot-delimited route to a field, attribute, or key of the value.
-When set the sepecified field of the object is cast.
+When set the specified field of the object is cast.
 - `unpack`: A boolean indicating whether to unpack a dictionary, list, or tuple into the `caster`.

 At the test level we can perform multiple casts of arguments or output, and we can perform multiple casts of the output at the assertion level.

 ```yaml
 tests:  # Test level